LucieEngel/breast_ultrasound/README.md

 ## Code

-Two collab notebooks are available for in the repository : one for each approach.
-Models were saved as a state-dict.
-Note that you might need to change paths through the code to make it work in your drive.
+Two collab notebooks are available in the repository, one for each approach.
+Models were saved as state-dicts.
+Note that you might need to change paths in the code to make it work in your drive.
 Our folder is organised in the following way :

 ```
 ├── Projet_DL